Should I Sit or Stand at Work?

 After 8 hours of sitting at work can hurt your back.
 Keeping sitting straight is not the solution.
 Explanations.

-It is well known that everyone should avoid slouching and stay upright when sitting.
-However, stay straight can create sour tensions as the same muscles would work too long time.
-The lumbar spine may accept some time slouching at the only condition it does not last too long too.
+Everyone should avoid slouching and stay upright when sitting.
+However, visiting straight can create sour tensions as the same muscles would work a too long time.
+The lumbar spine may accept some time reclining on the only condition it does not last too long either.

-The best solution is having a break regularly and to move around and changing your posture regularly.
-The idea is not feeling ache or pain or even tensions before moving or alter the way you sit.
-You can put a post it on your computer screen “Watch you posture!”, “Have a break!”, “Stretch out”, etc. You can also use the timer of your mobile to ring to get a break.
-This is particularly important when you are doing some work demanding a large amount of concentration.
-Your brain will ignore the signals and feedback from the body indicating tensions and sufferance.
+The best solution is to regularly have a break and move around and change your posture.
+The idea is not feeling ache or pain or even tension before moving or altering the way you sit.
+You can put a post-it on your computer screen, "Watch your posture!", "Have a break!", "Stretch out", etc. You can also use the timer of your mobile to ring to get a break.
+This is particularly important when you are doing some work demanding significant concentration.
+Your brain will ignore the signals and feedback from the body, indicating tensions and sufferance.

-The ideal posture would be to have a lumbar support such as the back chair in the hollow of the lower back or a half-roll, and not hunching without being totally upright.
+The ideal posture would be to have lumbar support, such as the back chair in the hollow of the lower back or a half-roll, and not hunching without being upright.
 Do not cross the legs that freeze the way you sit, certainly slouching.
-You can ask your work mate and colleagues to keep an eye on your back and reciprocally.
+You can ask your workmate and colleagues to watch your back and reciprocally.

 A current trend is to get a standing desk.
-This not the panacea.
-Prolonged standing can also create disorders in the back but also in the legs because of the blood circulation.
+This is not the panacea.
+Prolonged standing can also create disorders in the back and the legs because of the blood circulation.

-The basics of ergonomics, working on computer, is to fit the top of the screen at the level of the eyes and avoiding working on laptops.
-It is highly recommended to plug a wire to a large screen, or put the laptop on a book pile and plug a keyboard.
+The basics of ergonomics, working on a computer, is to fit the top of the screen at the level of the eyes and avoiding working on laptops.
+It is highly recommended to plug a wire into a large screen or put the laptop on a book pile and plug a keyboard.

 Do not hesitate to ask more details when visiting our chiropractors during your next chiropractic session.